locuoco/molecular_dynamics/README.md

     g++ main.cpp -o mold -std=c++20 -I <includes> -L <libs> -lGL -lGLU -lGLEW -lglfw -lfreetype -Wall -Wextra -pedantic -Ofast

 where `<includes>` and `<libs>` are the paths for installed libraries header files and static library files (if required).
 The executable will be called `mold`.
 If GCC is used for compilation, version 10+ is required for full C++20 support.
-Running the graphic part of the program requires OpenGL 3.3+.
+Running the graphical part of the program requires OpenGL 3.3+.

 To compile on Ubuntu, you can also run the shell script `compile.sh`.